FluentValidation/FluentValidation/docs/upgrading-to-10.md

 ### Changes to property validator metadata

-In previous versions of FluentValidation, a property validator's configuration and the proprety validator itself were part of the same class (`PropertyValidator`).
+In previous versions of FluentValidation, a property validator's configuration and the property validator itself were part of the same class (`PropertyValidator`).
 In FluentValidation 10, these are now separate.
 The validator itself that performs the work is either an `IPropertyValidator<T,TProperty>` or an `IAsyncPropertyValidator<T,TProperty>` and their configuration is exposed via a `RuleComponent`.
 Note there is still a non-generic `IPropertyValidator` interface available implemented by both `IPropertyValidator<T,TProperty>` and `IAsyncPropertyValidator<T,TProperty>` but it has fewer properties available.

 Various methods and properties that previously returned an `IPropertyValidator` now return a tuple of `(IPropertyValidator Validator, IRuleComponent Options)` where previously they returned an `IPropertyValidator`: